forenablers/forenablers.github.io/src/pages/hackatrain2018/index.md

 Closer to the morning.
 Only 2 of us and a photographer (obviously)
 ![Coding](./images/codingverylatenight.jpg)

 ## Day 2

 Next day we started at 7:00 AM.
-Quick breakfast and taking [DriveNow](https://www.drive-now.com/de/en) to get back to the venue
+Quick breakfast and using a car sharing [DriveNow](https://www.drive-now.com/de/en) to get back to the venue
 ![DriveNow](./images/drivenow.jpg)

 Covertible helps to wake up